 Summer Things To Do In Saugatuck, Michigan

-It’s the season when there’s no better place to be than in our small village on Lake Michigan… the sand sings under warm summer breezes and dips in the cool lake refresh.
+July & August is the time when there’s no better place to be than in our small village on Lake Michigan… the sand sings under warm summer breezes and dips in the cool lake refresh.
 There are Berry Crisps, Heirloom tomatoes and pesto, young sweet corn fresh from The Farmers’ Market on every daily menu at Wickwood.
 Sitting on our back porch with minty iced tea or a glass of Sangria while you leisurely savor the solitude of a summer afternoon is heaven.

 It’s the season of beach picnics, all day sails, Parades and Fireworks, Mason Street Warehouse Summer Stock, The Chamber Music Festival, art shows and artists doing demonstrations in the galleries or at their studios.
-There’s time for fishing, kayaking, rides on the chain ferry to Oval beach, bluegrass and folk at Salt of the Earth, jazz at The What Not, or blues at Saugatuck Brewing Company … just another lazy summer to savor where the living is easy.
+In July & August there’s time for fishing, kayaking, rides on the chain ferry to Oval beach, bluegrass and folk at Salt of the Earth, jazz at The What Not, or blues at Saugatuck Brewing Company … just another lazy summer to savor where the living is easy.

 We’ve created a getaway guide with some local favorites, suggested stops and insider secrets to help you love life like a local.
 Use our tips as you will, but let your imagination be your guide!